Franklin County, AL Marriage License Information

 No, unfortunately you can't get married by proxy in Franklin County or anywhere else in Alabama.

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 Yes, common law marriage are still considered a valid and recognized option in Franklin County and throughout Alabama.

 Are same sex marriages legal?

 Yes, Franklin County will issue marriage licenses to same-sex couples.
-North Carolina recognizes same-sex marriages as valid as any other marriage.
+Alabama recognizes same-sex marriages as valid as any other marriage.